Are You a Good Candidate for a Tummy Tuck?

 How is a Tummy Tuck Performed

 Your surgeon will make a small incision to begin.
-Where and how long that incision is made will depend on how much fat is removed and your skin type.
+Where and how long the incision is made will depend on how much fat is removed and your skin type.

 You will spend the night in our luxurious recovery area after your procedure under the care of our kind recovery nurse.
 Most patients are able to return home the next day.